Effects of meditation: Effects of mindfulness meditation

-A previous study commissioned by the US Agency for Healthcare Research and Quality found that meditation interventions reduce multiple negative dimensions of psychological stress.
-Other systematic reviews and meta-analyses show that mindfulness meditation has several mental health benefits such as bringing about reductions in depression symptoms, improvements in mood, stress-resilience and attentional control.
-Mindfulness interventions also appear to be a promising intervention for managing depression in youth.
+A previous study commissioned by the American Agency for Healthcare Research and Quality found that meditation interventions reduce multiple negative dimensions of psychological stress.
+Other systematic reviews and meta-analyses show that mindfulness meditation has mental health benefits, including reductions in depression symptoms, improvements in mood, strengthening of stress-resilience, and attentional control.
+Mindfulness interventions also appear promising for managing depression in youth.

-Mindfulness meditation is useful for managing stress, anxiety and also appears to be effective in treating substance use disorders.
+Mindfulness meditation is useful for managing stress, anxiety, and also appears to be effective in treating substance use disorders.

-A recent meta analysis by Hilton et al. (2016) including 30 randomized controlled trials found high quality evidence for improvement in depressive symptoms.
+In 2016, Hilton and colleagues published a meta-analysis of 30 randomized controlled trials, found high-quality evidence for improvement in depressive symptoms.

-Other review studies have shown that mindfulness meditation can enhance the psychological functioning of breast cancer survivors, is effective for people with eating disorders and may also be effective in treating psychosis.
+Other reviews have concluded that mindfulness meditation can enhance the psychological functioning of breast cancer survivors, is effective for people with eating disorders and may also be effective in treating psychosis.

 Studies have also shown that rumination and worry contribute to mental illnesses such as depression and anxiety, and mindfulness-based interventions are effective in the reduction of worry.

-Some studies suggest that mindfulness meditation contributes to a more coherent and healthy sense of self and identity, when considering aspects such as sense of responsibility, authenticity, compassion, self-acceptance and character.
+Some studies suggest that mindfulness meditation contributes to a more coherent and healthy sense of self and identity when considering aspects such as a sense of responsibility, authenticity, compassion, self-acceptance, and character.

 Brain mechanisms

-The analgesic effect of mindfulness meditation may involve multiple brain mechanisms, but there are too few studies to allow conclusions about its effects on chronic pain.
+The analgesic effect of mindfulness meditation may involve multiple brain mechanisms, of which chronic pain is shown to have a slight decrease when performing meditation.
+Current research demonstrates a lack of high-quality data to support a strong case for clinical prescription of meditation, however future research may further change our understanding of chronic pain treatment and mindfulness, but there are too few studies to allow conclusions about its effects on chronic pain.

 Changes in the brain

-Mindfulness meditation is under study for whether structural changes in the brain may occur, but most studies have weak methodology.
-A meta-analysis found preliminary evidence for effects in the prefrontal cortex and other brain regions associated with body awareness.
-However, the results should be interpreted with caution because funnel plots indicate that publication bias is an issue in meditation research.
-A 2016 review using 78 functional neuroimaging studies suggests that different meditation styles are associated with different brain activity.
+Mindfulness meditation alters the brain, leading to a heightened ability to improve emotions.
+In an 8-week mindfulness meditation study, Gotink et al. results showed activity in the amygdala, insula, cingulate cortex, and hippocampus to decrease.
+Short-term brain changes such as these are correlated to effects seen in people who have practiced mindfulness over longer periods such as months or years.
+Another meta-analysis found preliminary evidence for effects in the prefrontal cortex and other brain regions associated with body awareness.
+However, these results should be interpreted with caution as funnel plots indicate that publication bias is an issue in meditation research.
+A 2016 review using 78 functional neuroimaging studies suggests that different meditation styles result in different brain activity.
+While other studies have found structural changes in the brain may occur, most studies have utilized weak methodology.